 This was my experiment with Ayocote Morado runner beans.
 As you can see, the plants were huge and I had a ton of pretty red flowers.
 Sadly, they didn’t turn into pods.
 I think I spotted one pod but I am not sure where it went, so I don’t even have any more seeds to try this one again.
 It could have been because it isn’t in the sunniest location or the summer was just too hot for the beans.
 Not sure.
 I am really hoping to have a trellis for the beans next year and I love the idea of this DIY cattle panel trellis.

 Interestingly enough, the goji berry tree didn’t bloom either this year.
 It is hidden amongst the beans.

 Here is my front yard kale and marigolds.
 The marigold seeds did not work out very well so in late June, I bought some marigold plants.
-You can see spot the one Orange Gem Marigold that grew (in the middle with all the blossoms).
+You can spot the one Orange Gem Marigold that grew from seed (in the middle with all the blossoms).
 I love how the blossoms actually taste like orange.
 I know marigolds can cross breed, but I am still saving some of these seeds.
 We’ll see what happens!